 I like to gussy my sauce up with some oats, dried cherries, whole diced peaches, apple peel, chopped walnuts and (of course) a generous sprinkling of cinnamon.
 OR, for my fellow oatmeal fanatics, try mixing some into your hot AM oatmeal.
 I can’t think of anything better on a chilly fall morning!

 Now, how beautiful (and easy) is that?!?
 PS – parents/caretakers/friends of toddlers – you can make your own applesauce bites (just like the Gerber puffs!) out of this by lining a cookie sheet with wax paper, spooning little dabs of the applesauce onto it, and freezing it overnight!
-The perfect simple, homemade food for baby and a healthy seasonal option for kids.
+The perfect simple, homemade food for babies and a healthy seasonal option for kids.